 Notice for lawn care programs: Any completed services with applied discounts will have the discount forfeited and the discount applied as a balance due if the program has not been completed.

 Notice for mole control programs: There is a $75.00 fee to cancel any mole program.
 The service will be prorated for what was completed and then have the $75.00 added on.
 The fee exists because the majority of our time is spent on the first 3 visits scouting the property and setting the traps.
 We also have to make another visit if you cancel with traps set in your lawn.
+The visits for our Mole Control program are scheduled every 10-14 days.

 Notice: We reserve the right to charge a fuel surcharge when gasoline is higher than $4.00 per gallon.